https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

 It should be noted that some so-called pagan virgin birth stories are not virgin birth stories.
 For example, Dionysus was born when a god (Zeus) disguised himself as a human and impregnated a human princess.
 This is not at all parallel to the role of the Holy Spirit in the Gospels.
 Mithra was born of a stone, not a virgin.
 The cult of Mithra in the Roman Empire dates to after the time of Christ.
 Mithraism is dependent on Christianity and not the other way around.
 The so-called pagan virgin birth stories are not even stories of virginal conceptions.
-They are not parallel to that of the New Testament
+They are not parallel to that of the New Testament.

 When evaluating these “parallel” texts, keep in mind that the New Testament was in circulation by the late first century.
-If the so called “parallel” accounts were written later than the first century AD, the New Testament writers could not have borrowed from them.
+If the so-called “parallel” accounts were written later than the first century AD, the New Testament writers could not have borrowed from them.
 It is also clearly necessary to read the actual ancient texts that describe pagan practices.
 These primary texts are the primary source on which to evaluate possible parallelisms.
 For the most part, they do not show parallels.
-In addition, there are patterns of Christian worship or Christian celebrations that developed later than the New Testament which have nothing to do with whether the New Testament accounts of the life of Jesus are historically accurate.
+In addition, there are patterns of Christian worship or Christian celebrations that developed later than the New Testament, which have nothing to do with whether the New Testament accounts of the life of Jesus are historically accurate.

 Comment